Guanches: Sacrifices

 Although little is known about this practice among them, it has been shown that they performed both animal sacrifices and human sacrifices.

-In Tenerife during the summer solstice, the Guanches were accustomed to kill livestock and throw them into a fire as an offering to the gods.
+In Tenerife during the summer solstice, the Guanches killed livestock and threw them into a fire as an offering to the gods.
 Bethencourt Alfonso has claimed that goat kids were tied by the legs, alive, to a stake so that they could be heard bleating by the gods.
 It is likely that animals were also sacrificed on the other islands.

-As for human sacrifices, in Tenerife it was the custom to throw the Punta de Rasca a living child at sunrise at the summer solstice.
+As for human sacrifices, in Tenerife it was the custom to throw a living child from the Punta de Rasca at sunrise at the summer solstice.
 Sometimes these children came from all parts of the island, even from remote areas of Punta de Rasca.
 It follows that it was a common custom of the island.
 On this island sacrificing other human victims associated with the death of the king, where adult men rushed to the sea are also known.
-Embalmers who produced the Guanche mummies also had a habit of throwing into the sea one year after the king's death.
+Embalmers who produced the Guanche mummies also had a habit of throwing themselves into the sea one year after the king's death.

 Bones of children mixed with lambs and kids were found in Gran Canaria, and in Tenerife amphorae have been found with remains of children inside.
-This suggests a different kind of ritual infanticide to those who were thrown overboard.
+This suggests a different kind of ritual infanticide than those who were thrown overboard.

-Child sacrifice has been seen in other cultures, especially in the Mediterranean—Carthage (now Tunisia), Ugarit in the current Syria, Cyprus and Crete.
+Child sacrifice has been seen in other cultures, especially in the Mediterranean—Carthage (now Tunisia), Ugarit in what is now Syria, Cyprus and Crete.

 Political system

 The political and social institutions of the Guanches varied.
 In some islands like Gran Canaria, hereditary autocracy by matrilineality prevailed, in others the government was elective.
 In Tenerife all the land belonged to the kings who leased it to their subjects.
-In Gran Canaria, suicide was regarded as honourable, and whenever a new king was installed, one of his subjects willingly honoured the occasion by throwing himself over a precipice.
+In Gran Canaria, suicide was regarded as honorable, and whenever a new king was installed, one of his subjects willingly honored the occasion by throwing himself over a precipice.
 In some islands, polyandry was practised; in others they were monogamous.
 Insult of a woman by an armed man was allegedly a capital offense.
 Anyone accused of a crime had to attend a public trial in Tagoror, a public court where those prosecuted were sentenced after a trial.

 The island of Tenerife was divided into nine small kingdoms (menceyatos), each ruled by a king or Mencey.
 The Mencey was the ultimate ruler of the kingdom, and at times, meetings were held between the various kings.
 When the Castilians invaded the Canary Islands, the southern kingdoms joined the Castilian invaders on the promise of the richer lands of the north; the Castilians betrayed them after ultimately securing victory at the Battles of Aguere and Acentejo.